Seafood-Globalization-Lab/knb-submit/README.md

 # Submit stable ARTIS version to data repository

-Workflow to submit data, model code, and metadata to the [KNB repository](https://knb.ecoinformatics.org/).
+ARTIS uses the The Knowledge Network for Biocomplexity [KNB](https://knb.ecoinformatics.org/) data repository to archive and distribute stable releases of the model codebase and resulting database.
+Archiving, documenting and openly distributing ARTIS is a critical component in maintaining an open-science and open-source model and dataset.
+KNB issues unique DOIs (digital object identifier) to each data package and every version of the package for consistent and reliable citations that assists reproducible analyses and approriate attribution.

 ## Resources

-The Knowledge Network for Biocomplexity (KNB) is the data repository where the ARTIS codebase and database is archived in a stable version.
 KNB is a member of [DataONE](https://www.dataone.org/) (Data Observation Network for Earth); a network of data repositories.
 KNB uses [EML](https://eml.ecoinformatics.org/) (Ecological Metadata Language) to document objects within a data packages which can be created via the website GUI (graphical user interface) or through a series of R packages using the DataONE API.

 **Note**: a user will need an [ORCiD](https://orcid.org/) to log into KNB.